jcrfueting/poly_datathon_2024/README.md

 streamlit run app.py
 ```

-The application will be accessible at http://localhost:8501.

 Application Sections

 	1. Dashboards:
         •	Visualizes historical stock prices and financial indicators for selected companies.
         •	Use the sidebar to choose a company and time range for data display.
         •	Displays metrics such as dividend rate, EBITDA margins, price-to-book ratio, and more.
 	2. AI Financial Analyst:
         •	Upload a financial report PDF to analyze and interact with the AI assistant.
         •	The assistant provides summaries, answers to questions, and sector-specific insights.
         •	Choose a company and year to get relevant financial highlights and…